jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

     * Show window contents while dragging
     * ...
 TODO find out what other options are doing

+#### Hibernation file and pagefile in the advanced settings

+- ~~turn off the hibernation file (run `powercfg.exe /hibernate off` as administrator, this is already done in initPC script)~~
+- set the pagefile size to 20GB min - 32GB max (system properties -> Advanced -> Performance options -> Advanced -> Virtual Memory)

 ## Set first day of week

 1. Right-click on the clock/calendar widget in the taskbar